-- The Seminary academic catalog which details the individual degree programs, certificates, and course descriptions, as well as academic policies. - The Seminary website which provides assistance with detailed course offerings, degree programs, and curriculum management. - Faculty advisors who can provide assistance with course planning, preparation, and completion. - Seminary Academic Services Office in Nyvall Hall, (773) 244-6217 or semacademicserv@northpark.edu.
+- The Seminary academic catalog which details the individual degree programs, certificates, and course descriptions, as well as academic policies. - The Seminary website which provides assistance with detailed course offerings, degree programs, and curriculum management. - Faculty advisors who can provide assistance with course planning, preparation, and completion. - The Seminary Academic Services Office in Nyvall Hall, (773) 244-6217 or semacademicserv@northpark.edu.

-After admission to NPTS, students are assigned a faculty advisor.
-Advisors are NPTS faculty members who can be called upon with questions in relation to course planning, the call process, questions about seminary, and overall guidance or encouragement.
+All degree and certificate-sekking students are assigned a faculty advisor who can be called upon for guidance and encouragement and with questions in relation to course planning, the ECC call process, vocational discernment, as well as general questions about seminary.
 Visiting students may contact the Seminary Academic Services Office for advising.
 Students wishing to request a change of advisor should contact Seminary Academic Services.